Wroxton

-Wroxton is a village and civil parish in the north of Oxfordshire about 3 mi west of Banbury.
-The 2011 Census recorded the parish's population as 546.
+Wroxton is a village and civil parish in the north of Oxfordshire, England, about 3 mi west of Banbury.
+The 2011 census recorded the parish's population as 546.

 Wroxton Abbey

 Wroxton Abbey is a Jacobean country house on the site of a former Augustinian priory.
 Since 1965 Wroxton Abbey has been home to Fairleigh Dickinson University.
 The Wroxton Abbey grounds are open to the public although during 2020 and much of 2021 they were closed due to risk of falling timber.
 On 3 September 2021 the grounds re-opened.

 Churches

 Church of England

 Wroxton is recorded as having a church in 1217, but the present Church of England parish church of All Saints is early 14th century.
 A Perpendicular Gothic clerestory and porch were added early in the 15th century.
-The west tower was designed by Sanderson Miller and in 1748, paid for by Lord North, who owned Wroxton Abbey.
+The west tower was designed by Sanderson Miller and built in 1748, paid for by Lord North, who owned Wroxton Abbey.
 All Saints' is a Grade II* listed building.
 The tower has a ring of five bells, all cast by Henry I Bagley of Chacombe in 1676.
 All Saints' is now one of eight neighbouring parishes in the Benefice of Ironstone.
 It is the final resting place of Lord North, who was Prime Minister of Great Britain from 1770 to 1782 and led Britain through most of the American War of Independence.